lbvf50mobile/dashing-tutorial/README.md

 - `sudo systemctl status ssh`
 - `sudo systemctl restart ssh`
 - now connection to rpi works like this `ssh -p PORT -i ~/.ssh/rpi pi@IP`
+- create script to install rbenv this script will be at the `sh/06rbenv.sh`